Phylum: Chordata - Class: Mammalia - Order: Carnivora - Family: Mustelidae

 As they return to river margins to spawn in spring, frogs and toads are preyed on by otters, which tend to forage along the margins where they can easily trap their prey.

-This page includes pictures kindly contributed by Will Bown and Melvin Grey.
+This page includes pictures kindly contributed by Will Bown and the Countryside Council for Wales.

 We hope that you have found this information helpful.
 If so we are sure you would also enjoy our books about Algarve wildlife and wildflowers.
 Buy them online here...